ARYA

 • PROJECT: Redesign How To Dispense Deodorant

-• ROLE: Industrial Designer
+• ROLE: Principal Systems Designer & Patent Author

 • FOCUS: Physical product design, mechanism development, and patentable system innovation.